EventPeeker

 6. 6.Review the timeline — group changes during incidents, off-hours, or after credential attacks are highly suspicious.

-Check your own logs for this technique — upload an EVTX file for instant detection, no account required.
+Check your logs for event id 4728 / 4732 — user added to privileged group — upload an EVTX file for instant detection, no account required.

 Remediation

-• Audit all current members of Domain Admins, Enterprise Admins, Schema Admins, and local Administrators.
+• Audit all current members of Domain Admins, Enterprise Admins, Schema Admins, and local Administrators on a recurring schedule, not just during incidents.

 • Enable alerting on 4728/4732 for all privileged groups — any change should trigger immediate review.